TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 == Some Conveniences

-Often in complicated definitions of some functions, the right-hand side expression can get very convoluted, so there are some conveniences which we can use to reduce this mess.
+Often in the complicated definitions of some functions, the right-hand side expression can get very convoluted, so there are some conveniences which we can use to reduce this mess.

 === Where, Let //todo